Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 Head over to [Cognigy.AI Access Control]({{config.site_url}}ai/tools/user-menu/access-control) for more information.

-### What happens if an inbox is removed?
+### What happens if an Inbox is removed?
-Inboxes created manually can be safely edited/removed.
-However, the inboxes with the `-default` suffix created from Cognigy.AI must not be deleted.
-This will break the integration between Live Agent and Cognigy.AI.
+Inboxes created manually can be safely edited/removed. **However, the inboxes with the `-default` suffix created from Cognigy.AI must not be deleted.** This will break the integration between Live Agent and Cognigy.AI.
 Unfortunately, there is no way to undo this step.
-In case this inbox is accidentally removed, please [reach us through support](https://support.cognigy.com/hc/en-us/requests/new?).
+In case this inbox is accidentally removed, please see the next question.

+### Could you please clarify what to do if the inbox is deleted, so that the corrective measure can be understood?

+We cannot re-create the Project Inbox from Cognigy.AI side (the button is frozen after clicking it the first time.)

+Follow the classic way to setup a Live Agent Inbox, as described in our Docs: [Adding an Additional Inbox for your Project]({{config.site_url}}ai/handover-providers/live-agent-setup/live-agent-setup-additional-inbox/)

+This asks the customer to create the Inbox, filling in the fields with the AI Project's data.

+After this, Live Agent and Cognigy.AI should work as previously configured.

+### Where can I check what the default inbox is?
+Does it have a special account id?

+The default Inbox is named as *default* .
+All Inboxes corresponding to a Cognigy.AI Project are named as default.

+On the next Cognigy.AI release the name will be the 'project name', to make it easier to understand what Inbox is connected to a Project.

 ### How to fix custom SSL certificate verification error?
 That may happen because Cognigy.AI is running under a custom SSL certificate (Error can not validate certificate).
 And Live Agent is failing to perform the requests to it as SSL requests can not be verified.